macaswalker/macaswalker/README.md

 Hi, I'm Mac Walker!

-I am interested in integrating emerging technologies across society in a safe a secure way.
+I am interested in integrating emerging technologies across society in a safe and secure way.

 <!---
 macaswalker/macaswalker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.